jinghuazhao/Computational-Statistics/SYSTEMS.md

 ```
 wsl
 ```
 The command could also takes additional parameters.
+Alternatively, one can create a desktop entry pointing to C:\Windows\system32\wsl.exe.

 It is easy to work with mobaXterm, https://mobaxterm.mobatek.net/.
 At its`Advanced WSL settings` tab, choose `Graphical environments` such as Gnome-desktop/LDXE-desktop/XFCE4-desktop so as to create sessions using graphical desktops.
 The corresponding installations